zensude/CALCULATOR-/README.md

-You can easily perform any numerical operations you want to do.
+A calculator suitable for these simple operations,you can easily perform any numerical operations you want to do.